biblioteksentralen/github-actions/sanity-dataset-backup/README.md

           text: Se logg for mer informasjon
 ```

-- Set `sanity-path` to the path of the Sanity project within the repo.
-Set it to `.` if
+- Set `sanity-path` to the path of the Sanity project within the repo, i.e. the folder with a
-the Sanity project is in the root folder of the repo.
+  `sanity.cli.ts` file.
+Can be omitted if the Sanity project is in the root folder.
-- Replace `XXXXXXXX` withe project name
+- Replace `XXXXXXXX` with the project name.

 Environment variables: